michaelmilleryoder/michaelmilleryoder.github.io/collections/_cs2731_spring2024/hw2.md

 	* `conversation_id`: a unique identifier for the conversation the post came from
 	* `text`: the text of the comment
+	* `polite`: a binary class label of whether or not the comment was annotated to be polite (1) or not (0)
+* \[If participating in the optional challenge\] [`politeness_test.csv`](hw2/politeness_test.csv).
+This data has the same fields as the training data.
+You will use this in the optional challenge competition hosted on Kaggle.

-	* `polite`: a binary class label of whether or not the comment was annotated to be polite (1) or not (0) This dataset consists of requests among Wikipedia editors posted on user talk pages, as well as posts on the coding help forum Stack Exchange (see the Stanford Politeness Corpus, [Danescu-Niculescu-Mizil et al. 2013](https://aclanthology.org/P13-1025)).
+This dataset consists of requests among Wikipedia editors posted on user talk pages, as well as posts on the coding help forum Stack Exchange (see the Stanford Politeness Corpus, [Danescu-Niculescu-Mizil et al. 2013](https://aclanthology.org/P13-1025)).

 ## 2.1 Feature-based logistic regression models